qcri/coclean/README.md

 df = pd.read_csv('examples/pima-indians-diabetes.csv')
 df = cdf.CollaborativeDataFrame(df)

-# use hostname to point to the server from step 1, default is localhost
+# use hostname to point to the server from step 1, default is 127.0.0.1
 # df = cdf.CollaborativeDataFrame(df, hostname='10.4.4.20')

 df.share()